Well, well, what do we have here? If it isn't me.

 "Then you obviously don't need to know."

 Pleased by the almost angry look in her eyes, he gave the woman no chance to further waste his time and left her and her angry stare behind.
 The hallway leading to the elevator was a fairly lengthy one, but had a clear view all the way there.
 So, even from that distance, he could see the doors slide open and someone step out.
-Given his general disinterest in the people around him, he gave them no acknowledgment, and never intended to.
+Given his general disinterest in people around him, he gave them no acknowledgment and never intended to.
 But as they began walking down the same hallway as him, something about them caught his attention.
 They, a man with long, black hair and fair complexion, not quite as tall as him, yet taller than average.
 But most importantly, a man whose face looked too familiar to go unnoticed.

 He'd seen him somewhere.
 But where?

 It was January 19th, 2002.
 It was his 16th birthday, to be exact.
 But unlike most sixteen year olds, Gaara wasn't surrounded by family, friends and pretentious festivities.
 No, he was surrounded by a family of criminals, friends he never learned the names of due to the high turnover, and festivities that had nothing to do with him.
-Armed with a semi-automatic tactical rifle he stood by his mentor, guarding the man sitting a small distance ahead of them and fighting the inevitable boredom the task came with.
+Armed with a semi-automatic tactical rifle, he stood by his mentor, guarding the man sitting a small distance ahead and fighting the inevitable boredom the task came with.
 Four long and slow hours he'd stood still as a statue and ready to shoot at any unwanted behavior, the way he was supposed to.
 Much of his work was just that, standing and waiting to pull the trigger.
 But rarely was it as painfully tedious as it were then.
 Though a yearly necessity, one he was well used to by then, it never seized to bore him to death.

-The man he was there to guard, was the man his entire existence revolved around.
+The man he was there to guard was the man his entire existence revolved around.
 Pain, he was called.
 The leader of thousands of murderers, sex traffickers and dope distributors.
 The leader of everything that was wrong with the nation.
 But most importantly, the leader of him.
 Of all of them.

 In order to keep his leadership a firm fact, the man would hold a lavish and haughty get-together for all of his most important acquaintances and followers.
 They'd get showered with booze, drugs, women and everything in between, efficiently making the whole show seem like a generous gesture, when in reality, it was but a theatrical manifesto of the man's absolute power and prestige.
 Gaara's armed presence was perfect proof of that.
 Pain didn't trust a single one of these pathetic fucks.
 Whether or not they bought the bullshit didn't matter.
 None of them were strong enough to fight against the primal lust and greed for everything the Leader had to offer.